bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-05.md

 ### For the bored:

 The Sieve of Eratosthenes is a method used to compute all primes less than N. Begin by making a table of integers 2 to N.
-Find the smallest integer i that is not crossed out.
-Print i (it is prime!) and cross out i , 2i , 3i , ....
+Find the smallest integer i that is not crossed out - i is prime! (you might want to print it here to see the progress, but really you shouln't mix output within the algorithm) - and cross out all multiples of i (i , 2i , 3i , ....)
 Terminate when i is greater than the square root of N. The running time has been shown to be O (N log log N).
 Write a program to implement the Sieve and verify that the running time is as claimed.
 If you are ***really*** bored, animate this with a GUI like on the Wikipedia!

 ## Lab Report / What to turn in